-One example that we see with natural deodorants is a skin irritation when person’s body pH reacts poorly due to baking soda's alkaline properties.
+One example that we see with natural deodorants is a skin irritation when person’s body pH reacts poorly with the products pH level.
+Most of the time, this is due to amounts of baking soda, which has alkaline properties.
 Please visit our page What's the Deal with Baking Soda and Underarms.

 Phototoxic Contact Dermatitis

 Presents itself after a person’s skin is exposed to light; this chemically induced reaction mimics how the body reacts when skin is sunburned.

 Otherwise known as Miliaria or prickly heat, heat rash is a skin condition marked by small, itchy red marks occurring in hot and humid conditions.
 This is a common disorder of the eccrine sweat glands that occurs during times of increased humidity and heat.
 It can develop when sweat glands get plugged by dead skin or by infection from Staphylococcus epidermidis.